cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 leaves, 4 tsp. cane sugar, half a lemon and a water carbonator:

 1. Boil 1L of water
-2. In a small cup add suggar and lemon juice and approx. 20mL water to make it into a sirup
+2. In a small cup add suggar and lemon juice and approx. 20mL of the boiling water to make it into a sirup
-3. Add the mate leaves to the rest of the water and allow it to infuse for approx. 4 Minutes.
+3. Add the mate leaves to the rest of the boiling water and allow it to infuse for approx. 4 Minutes.
 4. Cool it down, until you can safely use your water carbonator (if it's still too hot and your carbonator is made out of plastic it might melt!)